Safe Cold Medicine for Seniors: 5 Insider Tips

 A notable concern is the risk of ingesting too much acetaminophen (a pain and fever reducer) that is commonly included in many OTC products.
 Too much acetaminophen increases the risk of liver damage.

-Interaction information is required to be included on the product label for all OTC products.
+Interaction information must be included on the product label for all over-the-counter (OTC) products.

-Do not gloss over it; this is important information.
+Please do not gloss over it; this is essential information.

 For example, antihistamines interact with alcohol, medicines that cause sedation, and certain antidepressant medications.